 Lucille just sobbed, so ZAB continued.

 “As Lunar Commander, this video could not be kept from you.
-You must understand humanity’s enemy the Hurricane.”
+You now understand humanity’s enemy the Hurricane.”

 Lucille released her knees and breathed deep.
-She cried mere moments ago, but now wiped her face dry.
+She cried mere moments ago, but her face was dry.
 She kept her eyes closed.